 Significant Amendment/Modification.
 PHA must provide its criteria for determining a "Significant Amendment or Modification" to its 5-Year and Annual Plan.
-For modifications resulting from the Rental Assistance Demonstration (RAD) program, refer to the 'Sample PHA Plan Amendment' found in Notice PIH-2012-32 REV-3, successor RAD Implementation Notices, or other RAD Notices.

 If any boxes are marked "yes", describe the revision(s) to those element(s) in the space provided.